PEAN: A Diffusion-Based Prior-Enhanced Attention Network for Scene Text Image Super-Resolution: Introduction

-Despite the improved performance achieved by these approaches, the dominance of semantic information and visual structure persists, as two critical issues in previous studies remain unresolved.
-Firstly, \emph{the introduction of the primary text prior, originating from the interference of low-quality images on recognizers, prevents the SR network from generating images that contain correct semantic information}.
+Despite improved performance achieved by these approaches, the dominance of visual structure and semantic information persists, as two critical issues in previous studies remain unresolved.
+Firstly, previous STISR methods~\cite{chen2021scene, chen2022text, ma2022text, wang2020scene, zhao2022scene, zhao2021scene} rely on Sequential Residual Blocks (SRB) to extract visual features.
+This module, containing several CNN-BiLSTM layers, \emph{has difficulty in restoring the complete visual structure of images containing long or deformed text string due to its inherent demerits}, \textit{i.e.}, the performance bottleneck of capturing long-range dependence~\cite{dosovitskiy2020image, raghu2021do}.
+Secondly, \emph{the introduction of the primary text prior, originating from the interference of low-quality images on recognizers, prevents the SR network from generating images that contain correct semantic information}.
 Recently, C3-STISR~\cite{zhao2022scene} has employed a language model~\cite{fang2021read} into STISR, utilizing its learned linguistic knowledge to rectify the text prior.
 Although the rectified prior demonstrates some effectiveness, it lacks sufficient strength in guiding the SR network to produce images with high semantic accuracy.
-Secondly, previous STISR methods~\cite{chen2021scene, chen2022text, ma2022text, wang2020scene, zhao2022scene} rely on Sequential Residual Blocks (SRB) to extract visual features.
-This module, containing several CNN-BiLSTM layers, \emph{has difficulty in restoring the complete visual structure of images containing long or deformed text string due to its inherent demerits}, \ie, the performance bottleneck of capturing long-range dependence~\cite{dosovitskiy2020image, raghu2021do}.